As you likely know by now, not all carbs are created equal: Some are “better” than others, while some add almost no

 First up, let’s define carbs: Carbohydrates are one of the three macronutrients — protein and fat being the others.
 Carbohydrates, or carbs for short, are a major source of energy for your body.

-Beachbody’s Ultimate Portion Fix nutrition program includes a balance of roughly 40 percent carbohydrates and 30 percent each of protein and fat, which is great for either weight loss or maintaining your current healthy lifestyle.
+Beachbody’s Portion Fix nutrition program includes a balance of roughly 40 percent carbohydrates and 30 percent each of protein and fat, which is great for either weight loss or maintaining your current healthy lifestyle.

 Understanding carbs — and which ones should be limited in your diet — can be tricky because there are different types and so many aspects to consider: simple vs. complex, sugar vs. starch, and even soluble vs. insoluble fiber.